prog-re/klak/README.md

 ## What is this?
 Klak is intended to replace the desktop calculator that comes with your operating system.
 Typically this calculator will try to look and feel like a real desk calculator while Klak will focus on actually calculating things.
 Klak is not intended to be a replacement for advanced math programs like Maple or Matlab.
 If you need to do anything more complex than simple arithmetic you should use one of those systems instead.
 ## How to run Klak
+Klak has been tested only with python 2.7 on Windows and Linux.

+    python /path/to/klak.py

+On linux (at least on Debian-derived distributions) it is possible to create a file named 'klak' with the contents

+    #!/bin/sh
+    exec python /path/to/klak.py

+and place this file on /usr/bin/.
+Don't forget to make it executable (```chmod 777 klak```).
 ## How to use Klak

 ### Numbers